arindampradhan/vuedown-editor/README.md

 Vuedown Editor
 --------------

-A Simple markdown editor vuejs + bootstrap-markdown
+A Simple markdown editor using vue.js and bootstrap-markdown.

-> IDEA: vuejs editor and bootstrap tooltip.
+**In One Word:** vuejs editor  +  bootstrap tooltip.

 Features
 --------
-* Easy to learn
-* Easy to code with
+* Easy to learn.
-* Dead Simple to use
+* Dead Simple to use.